 ACID Properties in SQL Server Transaction

 In this article, I am going to discuss the ACID Properties in SQL Server with an example.
-Please read our previous article before proceeding to this article where we discussed Transaction Control Language (TCL) in SQL Server with examples.
+Please read our previous article before proceeding to this article where we discussed Nested Transactions in SQL Server with examples.

 What is a Transaction in SQL Server?

 A transaction in the SQL server is a group of SQL statements that are treated as a single unit and they are executed by applying the principle of “do everything or do nothing” and a successful transaction must pass the ACID test.

 In the context of transaction processing, the acronym ACID refers to the four key properties of a transaction, such as

 Let us understand the ACID Properties of a transaction in SQL Server.
 In order to understand this, here, we are going to use the following two tables.

 Please use below SQL scripts to create and populate the Product and ProductSales table with the test data.